gabledata/recap/SPEC.md

 ##### Attributes

 * `precision`: Total number of digits.
-123.456 has a precision of 6. (type: int, required: true)
+123.456 has a precision of 6. (type: int32, required: true)
 * `scale`: Digits to the right of the decimal point.
-123.456 has a scale of 3. (type: int, required: true)
+123.456 has a scale of 3. (type: int32, required: true)

 ##### Definition